SAICA Thuthuka Bursary Fund South Africa

 ABOUT THE COMPANY – SAICA

-SAICA is one of the global leading Institutes and currently boasts more than 36 000 members.
-The company prides itself on providing their CAs with advice, support and services over the course of their professional lives.
+SAICA is one of the global leading Institutes and currently boasts more than 36,000 members.
+The company prides itself on providing its CAs with advice, support, and services throughout their professional lives.

 - University of Johannesburg – Bachelor of Accounting (course code: BCA012)